-ODP.NET will always find and use the appropriate version of OCI; namely, the Oracle client version and not the TimesTen Instant Client version.
+In a TimesTen environment, ODP.NET finds and uses the appropriate version of OCI; namely, the Oracle Client version and not the TimesTen Instant Client version.
 In addition, check the following for your path:

-- 1. Confirm that the PATH setting includes the location of the TimesTen shared libraries at tt_install_dir\bin, where tt_install_dir is the TimesTen installation root directory.
+- 1. Confirm that the PATH setting has the location of the TimesTen shared libraries at tt_install_dir\bin, where tt_install_dir is the TimesTen installation root directory.
 This should follow any other Oracle directories in the path. - 2.
 For an XCopy installation, add your ODAC installation directory and ODAC installation bin directory to the PATH setting, preceding any other Oracle directories, including TimesTen directories.
 For example, if C:\oracle\odac is the installation directory: